JosephEoff/josepheoff.github.io/_posts/2022-02-17-motorcontrol.md

 ---
 Ideas for taming my Adler.

-I've been doing a lot of mechanical stuff lately, mostly to do with sewing machines - such as my [Adler class 8](adler-toc) or the [Pfaff 31](pfaff31-toc) for my daughter.
+I've been doing a lot of mechanical stuff lately, mostly to do with sewing machines, such as my [Adler class 8](adler-toc) or the [Pfaff 31](pfaff31-toc) for my daughter.

 It might seem like I've given up on electronics entirely, but that's not true.
 All the while I've been working on the sewing machines, I've been chewing over a rather unpleasant consequence of the Adler's construction and how it affects its use for sewing leather and other materials when driven by an electric motor.